 Now, I have multiple gigs from which I earn an income.
 Most of it is clinical and the rest is based on my knowledge as a physician.

-As a digital nomad doctor I have more than just multiple sources of income and multiple clients.
+As a digital nomad doctor, I have more than just multiple sources of income and multiple clients.
 I also have the ability to live where I want when I want.
+Location Advantage

 The nomad part of the digital nomad doctor lifestyle isn’t intentional.
 It’s part of the package, however.
 Being a nomad means that I don’t depend on one single system for too long.

-The disadvantage is that you lose some of your physicial friends.
+The disadvantage is that you lose some of your physical friends.
 But not all – that’s where the digital part comes in.

 Making Money Online